At dinnertime, a pelican begins his dive.

 He circles his target, turns himself into a projectile by tucking his wings to his body,and disappears head first into the surf.
 When he comes back to the water’s surface, he shakes his wings and recomposes, a fish struggling in his enormous beak.

-Not long after, a fisherman wades into the pelican’s same fishing hole, net in hand, and the pelican takes off like seaplane on an Alaskan lake.
+Not long after, a fisherman wades into the pelican’s same fishing hole, net in hand, and the pelican takes off like a seaplane from an Alaskan lake.

 The fisherman moves slowly, studies the waves, the light, the wind.

 He and his friend transfer fish from the net into a plastic shopping bag, then climb on their bicycles and peddle home, the net draped over the bike’s handle bars to drip dry.

 If you live simply, how much of the day needs to be used up working?

-What is so important to us that we work sixty hours a week to get it, and keep it?
+What is so important to us that we work sixty hours a week?